-Note 2: All random data including cryptographic Key material is sourced from the NIST SP800-90A DRBG as required
+Note 2: As per SP 800-133, all random data including cryptographic Key material is sourced unmodified from the NIST SP800-90A DRBG as required.

 Note 3: Switching modes or selecting the front panel key press erase sequence or pressing the concealed Emergency Erase button initiates a module Erase resulting in the destruction of this Key/CSP.